palakgupta1511/Student-study-portal/README.md

 # STUDENT STUDY PORTAL
 The "Student Study Portal" is an innovative online platform aimed at revolutionizing the learning experience for students.
-It serves as a centralized hub where students can access a wide array of educational tools and resources in one convenient location.
+It serves as a centralized hub where students can access a wide array of educational tools and resources in one convenient location.The goal of the Student Study Portal is to help students do well in their studies, collaborate with classmates, and have everything they need for learning right at their fingertips.

 # Why this project is helpful?
 The objectives of the Student Study Portal are centered around improving the overall learning